mhwgoo/cambridge/README.md

 camb <phrase with an apostrophe> # camb "a stone's throw" | camb a stone\'s throw camb <phrase with a slash>       # camb "have your/its moments" | camb have your\/its moments

+camb -h, --help                  # show this help message and exit camb -v, --version               # print the current version of the program
 ```